Portland bans police from working with federal law enforcement

 Officers who violate the policy may be subject to discipline

-Portland's City Council passed new policies on Wednesday that immediately bans all police bureau members from working with federal law enforcement and prevents them from intentionally arresting or using force on journalists and legal observers.
+Portland's City Council passed new policies on Wednesday that will immediately ban all police bureau members from working with federal law enforcement and prevents them from intentionally arresting or using force on journalists and legal observers.

 MAYOR MEETS WITH PROTESTERS, GETS BOOED, TOLD TO RESIGN